machina86/homebridge-sunsa/README.md

 You can use the settings button in the plugins tab of homebridge to enter this information or use the following for a manual entry in the config.json.

+The number for "polling" in the config is for how many seconds you want to wait between getting the status of your devices from the sunsa api.
+Default is every 10 seconds.

+Use true for "showTemp" in order to show the temperature sensors in homekit.
+Use false to hide.
+You will need to hide the temperature sensors if you want to group together blinds.
+Otherwise you will need to use scenes to control groups of blinds.

 ```
 "platforms": [
     {
         "apiKey": "Your API Key",
         "idUser": 0,
+        "showTemp": true,
+        "polling": 20,
         "platform": "Sunsa"
     }
 ]